lilleswing/watchparty/README.md

     * Category when it is being announced + 30 seconds after announced
     * Scoreboard when no category is being being announced
 - [ ] When selecting a nominee to win a category load relevant picture
-- [ ] Rename controller functions to closer match route
-- [ ] Create "events" so I don't have to wipe the DB for every new event
 - [ ] Get a favicon
 - [ ] Create admin panel to set winners, create events
 - [ ] Optimize Queries